blackode/slack-backend-test/README.md

 ![Project Out Line Image](vhs.png)

 ## Project Highlighted Module

 ### Vhs.Servers.Transaction

-This module simulates a Transaction Server for registering, updating and listing transactions using `GenServer`
+This module simulates a Transaction Server for registering, updating, notifying slack, and listing transactions using `GenServer`

 It will start as soon as our `vhs` app started